✈️ Australia Travel Guide · Updated 2025

 0%

-Always swim at patrolled beaches between the red and yellow flags.
-Rips are common and powerful — even experienced swimmers get caught.
+Swim only at patrolled beaches between the red and yellow flags.
+Rips are powerful and unpredictable — even confident swimmers get into trouble.
+If caught in a rip, don't fight it: float, raise your arm, and wait for a lifeguard.

 👙